winngwephyo9/TestingNote/README.md

         console.error('Failed to initialize the viewer:', error);
         if (loaderTextElement) loaderTextElement.textContent = `Error loading model: ${modelKey}.`;
     } finally {
-        // Hide the loader when done, regardless of success or failure if (loaderContainer) loaderContainer.style.display = 'none';
+        if (loaderContainer) loaderContainer.style.display = 'none';
     }
 }

 /**
  * @function parseObjHeader
- * @description Fetches an OBJ file and reads the first line to parse metadata
+ * @description Fetches an OBJ file and reads the first line to parse metadata.
- * (WSCenID and PJNo) from a comment.
  * @param {string} filePath - The full path to the .obj file.
  */
 async function parseObjHeader(filePath) {